 3. Grades

 Satisfactory academic work is not determined exclusively by the didactic coursework grades.
 However, grades are one important factor in the evaluation process.
 The minimum standard for graduation is a cumulative GPA of 3.0 (out of 4.0) and a GPA of 3.2 in core competency courses.
 Students with a cumulative GPA under 3.0 and/or a GPA under 3.2 in core competency courses are automatically placed on probationary status.
 Probationary status may only occur once during a student’s academic career in the MCW Graduate School.
-See the following link for more information about the MCW Graduate School probation policy.
-See pages 15-16 of this document regarding MCW Graduate School’s expectations for the students’ performance in the reading and research credits and the associated grading policy.
+See the MCW Graduate School Handbook for more information about the MCW Graduate School probation policy.
+See Section XII of this document regarding MCW Graduate School’s expectations for the students’ performance in the reading and research credits and the associated grading policy.

 4. Doctoral Dissertation Outline Form

 Before deciding to take up the Doctoral Qualifying Examination (DQE), the student must meet with their Dissertation Director to identify a Doctoral Dissertation Committee.
 A document listing the requested committee members (Dissertation Committee Approval form) must be forwarded to the Director/Co-Director of BME Graduate Studies, the BME Department Chairperson, and the Dean of MCW Graduate School for reviewing and approval.
-The Dissertation Committee Approval form must be approved by the student’s Dissertation Director, the BME DGS/Co-DGS, the BME Department Chairperson, and the Dean of MCW Graduate School before the student can take the DQE.
+The Dissertation Committee Approval Form must be approved by the student’s Dissertation Director, the BME DGS/Co-DGS, the BME Department Chairperson, and the Dean of MCW Graduate School before the student can take the DQE.

 5. Doctoral Dissertation Committee